Branding Kanton Zug

 How long does a branding project take in Kanton Zug?

 The duration of a branding project depends on scope: Basic branding with logo and visual identity: 4-6 weeks.
 Complete rebranding including strategy: 8-12 weeks.
 Enterprise branding with multi-brand architecture: 3-6 months.
 In Kanton Zug, we work with agile methods to deliver fast results.
 The strategy phase takes about 30% of the time, followed by design development and implementation.
+The sector mix (local services) in Kanton Zug materially changes which assets build trust, so we separate informational and commercial intents much more explicitly.

 3